wj-inf/AMGC/README.md

 > **Results**: By investigating the characters of the sequencing process, we present a new algorithm for compressing reads in FASTQ files, which can be integrated into various genomic compression tools.
 We first reviewed the pipeline of reference-based algorithms and identified three key components that heavily impact storage: the matching positions of reads on the reference sequence (refpos), the mismatched positions of bases on reads (mispos) and the matching failed reads (unmapseq).
 To reduce their sizes, we conducted a detailed analysis of the distribution of matching positions and sequencing errors and then developed the three modules of AMGC.
 According to the experiment results, AMGC outperformed the current state-of-the-art methods, achieving an 81.23% gain in compression ratio on average compared with the second-best-performing compressor.
 >
 > **Availability**: https://github.com/wj-inf/AMGC

+(We will release the source code together with the [AVS](http://www.avs.org.cn/index/index.html) gene compression standard)

 ## Preparation